mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 That probably indicates a problem with Sidekiq where the job is not being kicked off.
 Check the `#incident-management` to see if there are any ongoing Sidekiq issues.
 Chat relies on Sidekiq and should be considered "down" if Sidekiq is backed up.
 See [Duo Chat does not respond or responds very slowly](#duo-chat-does-not-respond-or-responds-very-slowly) below.

 ## AI Abstraction Layer Sidekiq Traffic

-All Duo Chat request go through an isolated `urgent-ai-abstraction-layer` Sidekiq shard which provides a centralize platform to handle asynchronous jobs for our external LLM inferences.
+All Duo requests— duo chat and experimental features — go through an isolated `urgent-ai-abstraction-layer\` Sidekiq shard which provides a centralize platform to handle asynchronous jobs for our external LLM inferences.
 As part of the AI Framework's reslience objective, we've migrated our Sidekiq traffic onto one [single shard](https://gitlab.com/gitlab-org/gitlab/-/issues/489871) to seperate LLM requests from the entire Gitlab's sidekiq jobs.

 To find only Duo traffic, you can click on the the `pubsub-sidekiq-inf-*` Elastic Search.